MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 ParameterDescription

-symbolCurrency pair, for example EURUSD
+symbolCurrency pair, such as EURUSD

 periodTimeframe